Dallas, Dallas County, TX

 Get multiple professional inspections

-Contact 2–3 reputable foundation repair companies for free inspections and estimates — most DFW companies offer complimentary evaluations.
+Contact 2–3 reputable foundation repair companies for initial evaluations and estimates.
+Many DFW companies use that intake format.
 For an unbiased assessment, hire a licensed structural engineer ($300–$500) who has no financial interest in the repair.
 Engineers use manometer readings, elevation surveys, and visual assessment to determine the type and extent of movement.
 Compare repair recommendations carefully — scope and pricing can vary significantly between companies.

 5